Resources created for your community to come together and discuss solutions to challenges families with infants and toddlers are facing today.

 For Policy Leaders & Advocates

 - At the state level, what policies can be enacted to improve workforce conditions for child care professionals?

 - Are there currently policies that would increase access to child care facilities in our community?

 - What are the top priorities for the upcoming legislative session?

-- What do we need to do to improve the Child Care Assistance Program (CCAP)?
-(Increase access to CCAP, timeliness in processing applications, expand grants, etc.)
+- What do we need to do to improve the Child Care Assistance Program (CCAP) (e.g., increase access to CCAP, timeliness in processing applications, expand grants)?

-- For individuals who want to get involved in the policy decisions, what are some steps they can take in their community to advocate for child care policies?
+- For individuals who want to be involved in or help inform policy decisions, what are some steps they can take in their community to advocate for child care policies?

 - How can you ensure there is dedicated funding to support capacity building within child care?